drball/scifi-ideas-generators/content/android-name-generator.md

 In science fiction, Androids are often used in stories that hint at what it is to be alive, or how we treat others through slavery & servitude.

 Below is some examples of android names.
 Press the button to generate more names.
-For more normal names, you might also want to see our <a href="/sci-fi-character-name-generator/">Character Name Generator</a>.
+You might also like our <a href="/robot-name-generator/">Robot Name Generator</a> and <a href="/sci-fi-character-name-generator/">Character Name Generator</a>.